 Skip advert

 Advertisement - Article continues below

-The Polestar 2 sits on Volvo’s Compact Modular Architecture (CMA) platform, which is also used by the Volvo XC40 SUV and C40 coupe-SUV.
-The Polestar 2 has a saloon-look to its body, but is actually a five-door hatchback with a slightly elevated ride height.
-This gives it a unique shape that’s not quite a crossover, but still offers decent family practicality.
+The Polestar 2 sits on Volvo’s Compact Modular Architecture (CMA) platform, which the Volvo XC40 SUV and Volvo C40 coupe-SUV also use.
+It has a saloon-like body but is actually a five-door hatchback with a slightly elevated ride height.
+This gives it a unique shape that’s not quite a crossover but still offers decent family practicality.

-The Polestar 2 received a raft of significant updates in early 2023, including the addition of the ‘SmartZone’ grille panel first seen on the Polestar 3 large SUV.
-Other changes include switching Single Motor versions from front to rear-wheel drive, new electric motors that are more powerful and efficient, and larger batteries for Long Range models.
+The Polestar 2 received a raft of updates in early 2023, including the addition of the ‘SmartZone’ grille panel that was first seen on the Polestar 3 large SUV, and includes various sensors, radar, cameras, and laser scanners for the autonomous safety systems.
+Other changes include switching the Single-Motoror versions from front to rear-wheel drive, making the electric motors more powerful and efficient, plus fitting larger batteries to Long-Range models.

 There are three versions of the Polestar 2 to choose from, starting with the entry-level Standard Range Single Motor.
 This model is priced at just under £45,000, features a 69kWh battery and is good for a range of up to 339 miles.
 Long Range Single Motor cars get slightly more power, a bigger 82kWh battery and a maximum range of 406 miles – pretty impressive considering it costs less than £50,000.
 Long Range Dual Motor versions add an extra motor on the front axle for all-wheel drive, which bumps the power output to 416bhp and 740Nm of torque, but cuts the range to 368 miles.

-There are no trim levels for the Polestar 2, just three additional packs that build on the already generous standard equipment list that includes a 11.2-inch touchscreen running Google-powered infotainment software, a 12.3-inch digital driver’s display, Apple CarPlay, a wireless charging pad, over-the-air (OTA) update capability, a 360-degree parking camera and a extensive suite of safety systems.
+There are no trim levels for the Polestar 2, just three additional packs that build on the already generous standard equipment list.
+That list includes an 11.2-inch touchscreen running Google-powered infotainment software, a 12.3-inch digital driver’s display, Apple CarPlay, a wireless charging pad, over-the-air (OTA) update capability, a 360-degree parking camera, and an extensive suite of safety systems.

-The Pilot pack includes extra autonomous safety kit and Pixel LED headlights, while the Plus pack includes items such as a heat pump, Harman Kardon audio system, heated steering wheel and fixed panoramic sunroof, among other luxuries.
+The Pilot pack includes extra autonomous safety kit and Pixel LED headlights.
+The Plus pack includes a heat pump, Harman Kardon audio system, heated steering wheel, and fixed panoramic sunroof.
 You can also upgrade from the standard vegan-friendly upholstery to Zinc Nappa leather.

-Only Dual Motor cars can be ordered with the Performance Pack that boosts power to 469bhp and adds Brembo brakes, adjustable Ohlins dampers and 20-inch forged alloy wheels, along with gold-coloured seat belts to match the colour of the brake calipers.
+Only Dual Motor cars can be ordered with the Performance Pack, which boosts power to 469bhp and adds Brembo brakes, adjustable Ohlins dampers and 20-inch forged alloy wheels.
+You also get gold-coloured seat belts to match the brake calipers.

 Frequently Asked Questions

-The Polestar 2 is stylish, great to drive, filled with tech and the cabin feels plush for the price, but it can’t match the BMW i4 or Tesla Model 3 in some key areas – notably, ride quality.
+The Polestar 2 is stylish, filled with tech, and the cabin feels plush for the price, but it can’t match the BMW i4 or Tesla Model 3 in some key areas – notably, ride quality.

+Skip advert